kevinmorente/cafe-system-backend/frontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+If you have some previus version of node and have some issues, use this commands below

+Linux and macOS (Windows Git Bash)- export NODE_OPTIONS=--openssl-legacy-provider

+Windows command prompt-
+set NODE_OPTIONS=--openssl-legacy-provider

+Windows PowerShell-
+$env:NODE_OPTIONS = "--openssl-legacy-provider"